KLemonLab/DpiMGE_Manuscript/SupplementalMethods_pairwiseSNPS.md

 write.csv(dist_df3, "Dpi_SNPdata_rootedtree.csv")
 ```

-## Combining the results from the roote and unrooted tree into one file that will become our **Table S1a**
+## Combining the results from the rooted and unrooted tree into one file that will become our **Table S1a**

 ``` r
 comb_dist<-full_join(dist_df3,dist_df, by = c("iso1","iso2"))